Terms & Conditions

 References to any gender shall include the other gender.

 If Goods are being ordered from outside EU Automation Pte Ltd.’s country of residence, import duties and taxes may be incurred once the Goods reach their destination.
-European Automation Ltd is not responsible for these charges and we undertake to make no calculations or estimates in this regard.
+EU Automation Pte Ltd. will look to make all additional charges clear where possible on the quote.
 If a Purchaser is buying internationally, they are advised to contact their local customs authorities for further details on costs and procedures.
 The Purchaser of the Goods will also be the importer of record and as such should ensure that the purchase is in full compliance with the laws of the country into which the Goods are being imported.
 Please be aware that Goods may be inspected on arrival at port for customs purposes and EU Automation Pte Ltd. gives no guarantee that the packaging of the Goods will be free of signs of tampering.